RazortoothRTC/ccnx/android/docs/CCNxTxRxRelay-TechnicalNote-1.md

 Taking a leaf from the Android Logback project, we should offer a way to configure CCNx Android Services using either a Configuration File, directly in the Android Manifest, or even in the code.
 This will enable a variety of options for configuration, either by deployment using a manifest file or in a config file.

+## Step 8 - Implement "enterprise" logging

+We should have a way to write out logs, handle log rotation, and log viewer.

-## Step 8 - Document all changes and new features
+## Step 9 - Document all changes and new features

 We need some docs describing how to build, configure, deploy, and use the CCNx Android Services.

-## Step 9 - Unit Tests, Integration tests, Stress Tests
+## Step 10 - Unit Tests, Integration tests, Stress Tests

 There was never any real testing other than a lone system test done before shipping a realse.
 We need to divide the tests performed between: